NewK1ng/TennisScoreTable/README.md

 ## Overview

-A website that provides a tennis match scoreboard.
+A web application that provides a tennis match scoreboard.
 Allows you to create new match, view completed matches, search for matches by player name and enter points for the current match.

 ## Technologies / tools used